Don’t have time to spend hours at the gym? Want to make the most out of your quick workouts? This is for you.

 Think yoga is just for stretching?
 This eight-minute routine is about toning and weight loss.
 This sequence incorporates a variety of strengthening moves, like planks, lunges, trunk twists, and more.
 It’s a hard one, so make sure that your muscles are warm before and that you stretch afterward.
 You’ll really appreciate child’s pose at the end of this one.

-This fast workout has a big focus on form and counting reps.
-Just put the timer on your phone for nine minutes and see how many rounds of four exercises you can do as you increase reps by two, starting at two (two, four, six, eight, 10, 12, 14 and so on).
-So to break it down, you do two reps of twisting lunges, commander pushups (pushups with mountain climbers), squat jacks, and leg levers (leg raises) for one round.
+To break it down: You do two reps of twisting lunges, commander push-ups, squat jacks, and leg levers (leg raises) for one round.
 Round two, you do the same exercises but with four reps.
 Round three is six reps, and round four is eight, and so on.
 If you can, stay with the trainer’s momentum in the video.

 10. 10-Minute Workout To Sculpt Your Butt And Abs

-If you’re short on time, it makes sense to choose exercises that target the biggest muscle groups – it’ll burn the most calories.
+If you’re short on time, it makes sense to choose exercises that target the biggest muscle groups – it’ll burn the most calories and build strength from the ground up.
 And compound movements (multi-joint movements) activate more muscles, too.
-This workout includes the following movements: side lunge to curtsey squat (10 reps each side), sumo squats (20 reps), running man (16 to 20 reps each side), bicycle crunches (20 to 30 reps) and single-leg toe touches (three to for sets of five reps each side), jackknives (three sets of 12 to 15 reps).
+This 10-minute butt-and-abs workout includes the following movements: side lunge to curtsey squat (10 reps each side), sumo squats (20 reps), running man (16 to 20 reps each side), bicycle crunches (20 to 30 reps) and single-leg toe touches (three to for sets of five reps each side), jackknives (three sets of 12 to 15 reps).